google/filament/libs/filamentjs/docs/tutorial_redball.md

 skytex.setImageCube(engine, 0, pixelbuffer);
 ```

-Again, this is a lot of boilerplate.
-Filament provides a Javascript utility to make it easier.
+Filament provides a Javascript utility to make this easier.
 Replace **create skybox** with the following.

 ```js {fragment="create skybox"}